electronicWaifu/SwatchBook/README.md

 database: 4,096 colors [12-bit color shorthand form].
 This limitation is sufficient for many text-based documents.
 (Web colors - Wikipedia)

-backward compatibility and legacy support: impossible in legacy HTML documents that do not use CSS (Web colors - Wikipedia)
+backward compatibility: impossible in legacy HTML documents that do not use CSS (Web colors - Wikipedia)

+legacy support: 16-bit and 8-bit color displays